mauer01/gui-for-5dchess-datainterface/README.md

-# AutoIt Chess Variant Converter
+# AutoIt Chess PGN to Variant Converter

 This AutoIt script allows you to convert Portable Game Notation (PGN) files into chess variants.
 It provides a graphical user interface (GUI) for loading PGN files, selecting specific moves, and automatically adding the variant to the JSON file.